Skip to main content

 Bernese Mountain Dog: Temperament, Size, Care & Lifespan

-Learn about Bernese Mountain Dog temperament, size, lifespan, heavy shedding, grooming needs, exercise requirements, and whether this gentle large breed is right for your family.
+Learn about Bernese Mountain Dog temperament, heavy shedding, shorter-than-average lifespan, exercise needs, and whether this large family breed is right for you.

 Bernese Mountain Dog — large-sized dog (breed guide)